bicepjai/Style-Keras-Tf-Transfer/README.md

 ## Introduction

-This project is intented to create all the existing style transfer methods in tensorflow usiong proper software development methodologies and appropriate comments  in necessary places.
+This project is intented to create all the existing style transfer methods in tensorflow using proper software design and appropriate comments for clarity.
 This is an attempt to break away from hacked-up scripts that has no comments and design.

 Style transfers available:

 1. A Neural Algorithm of Artistic Style" by L. Gatys, A. Ecker, and M. Bethge
    paper: http://arxiv.org/abs/1508.06576.

-2. ...
+2. more to come or please give pull request ...

 ## Requirements